filamentphp/filament/README.md

 ### Table Builder • [Documentation](https://filamentphp.com/docs/tables)

-Datatables are the core of many applications, and our table builder allows you to render them in any Livewire component.
+Craft beautiful, optimized, and interactive datatables for any situation.
+Drop in to a Livewire component, and you're ready to go.
 It's also fully extensible, so you can add your own custom columns, filters and actions.

 ```bash
 composer require filament/tables